Skip to the main content.

 4. Keep Going: Ghosting began as a dating term, so the dating advice here is that candidates should keep looking for other job opportunities if they are being ghosted by one employer.
 As the famous saying goes, “There are plenty of fish in the sea.”
 So, candidates should focus on improving themselves by seeking training and simplifying their resumes because you never know what other opportunities may arise.

-At nTech, we pride ourselves in never ghosting candidates.
+At nTech, we pride ourselves on never ghosting candidates.
 We understand that this process might be difficult and disheartening for some candidates, which is why we have provided effective ways to deal with ghosting.
-At nTech Workforce, we help employers recruit, retain and engage talented candidates.
+At nTech Workforce, we help employers recruit, retain, and engage talented candidates.
 Our unique solutions are designed to solve hiring, productivity, and diversity challenges.

 What is Recruitment Process Outsourcing (RPO)?